Employee Retention Strategies That Work: An Interview with Clint Smith

 Upgrading to formal employee recognition programs can also be an effective way to keep employees engaged and performing at a high level.

 The Gallup study we mentioned earlier also found that when employees have a sense of purpose in their work, their engagement skyrockets.
-Workers who said they can link their individual goals to the organization’s goals were 3.5 times more likely to be engaged in their performance.
+Workers can link their individual goals to the organization’s goals were 3.5 times more likely to be engaged.

-Smith advises spending time figuring out how to give each role on each team the three things that drive intrinsic motivation:
+Spend time figuring out how to give each role on each team the 3 things that drive intrinsic motivation:

 When people are intrinsically motivated to perform, they’re more engaged in their work and will think twice before leaving your company for the uncertainty of another organization.